mhall/homebridge-fireplace-rf/README.md

 Installation
 ------------
 After obtaining the necessary hardware and determining the address of your fireplace, installation is similar to any other Homebridge plugin.
 I have not published this to npm so I recommend cloning this repo and then using the `-P` option when launching Homebridge to specify the path to the plugin code.
-Install the `rpio` dependency via npm.
-Then, add the following to your `config.json` file in the `accessories` section:
+Install the `rpio` dependency via npm in the root of the project.
+Then, add the following to your Homebridge `config.json` file in the `accessories` section:

     {
-        "accessory": "valorremote",
+        "accessory": "fireplace",
         "name": "Fireplace",
         "pin": 11,
         "address": "01011100000100001"